 In the spirit of the open-source movement, the platform will allow every agent of the performing arts ecosystem to participate directly in the development of new organizational, aesthetic and economic forms.

-So: both a new economic model and an integrated digital ecosystem for artistic production.
+It’s both a new business model and an integrated digital ecosystem for artistic production.

 Four interconnected operating layers